HorizonRobotics/alf/README.md

 ```bash
 python -m alf.bin.train --gin_file=GIN_FILE --root_dir=LOG_DIR
 ```
-GIN_FILE is the file of [gin configuration](https://github.com/google/gin-config).
+* GIN_FILE is the file of [gin configuration](https://github.com/google/gin-config).
 You can find sample gin configuration files for different tasks under directory [alf/examples](alf/examples) (note that some of the examples have not been converted to use the latest pytorch version of ALF).
-LOG_DIR is the directory when you want to store the training results.
+* LOG_DIR is the directory when you want to store the training results.
+Note that if you want to train from scratch, a new value for LOG_DIR need to be specified.
+Othewise, it is assumed to resume the training from a previous checkpoint.

 During training, you can use tensorboard to show the progress of training:
 ```bash